Uninterrupted time to write – what a gift

 submitted by yangc2@augsburg.edu

-The Augsburg Writing Lab is now open for spring semester.
+Only two days remain before spring break.
+If you are working on essays or revisions, you can find help in the Writing Lab.
+All writers can use reviewers and the Writing Lab tutors are ready to help you!
 The lab is located in Lindell Library, street level, just left of the circulation desk.
-All Augsburg students — grad and undergrad, any major — are welcome.
+Any Augsburg student — grad or undergrad, any major — is welcome.
 Just bring a hard copy of whatever you are working on — essays, applications, personal statements, creative writing assignments.
 Here are the hours:

 Mondays – 11:10–1:40 p.m., and 6:30–9:30 p.m.